Kristen hails from Modesto, CA. She is self-employed, raises chickens in her backyard, and bakes her own bread.

 Going "old fashioned" may seem like you're taking a step backward, and it often is.
 However, there are some things that are just better when done without the new devices and gadgets.
 Making coffee is one of them.
-Now, I know what you're thinking, there's nothing wrong with my electronic coffee maker.
+Now, I know what you're thinking, "There's nothing wrong with my electronic coffee maker."
 Maybe not, but until you've tried brewing your morning cup o' joe via stove top, you don't know what you're missing!

-Stove top percolators often come in handy most while camping, but they don't have to be limited to adventures in the great outdoors.
+Stove top percolators often come in handy while camping, but they don't have to be limited to adventures in the great outdoors.
 In fact, I am especially thankful for my stove top percolator in the wintertime, for reasons you'll soon read about!

 - They are easier to clean than electric coffee makers.

 - They don't get clogged up by the minerals in tap water, which means they won't slow down over time.

 - Electronics eventually wear out and break.
 A percolator will last much longer (and often costs much less) than an electric coffee maker!

 - Your electric coffee maker won't get the coffee as hot as a percolator will (this is especially nice when the weather is cold!)

 - Coffee tastes much better when brewed in a percolator than it does in an electronic coffee maker!